 - 1/2 cup balsamic vinegar

-- Mint or basil leaves for garnish
+- Fresh mint or basil for garnish

 In a large bowl, combine the pineapple, mangoes and peaches.
 Spray generously with cooking spray.
-Toss and spray again to ensure the fruit is well-coated.
+Toss and spray again to ensure the fruit is well coated.
 Sprinkle with brown sugar.
 Toss to coat evenly.
 Set aside.

 In a small saucepan, heat the balsamic vinegar over low heat.
 Simmer until the liquid is reduced in half, stirring occasionally.
 Remove from the heat.